-The MySQL server supports an operational mode that enables migration of keys between underlying keyring keystores.
-This enables DBAs to switch a MySQL installation from one keyring plugin to another.
+The MySQL server supports an operational mode that enables migration of keys between underlying keyring keystores, permitting DBAs to switch a MySQL installation from one keyring plugin to another.
 A migration server (that is, a server started in key migration mode) does not accept client connections.
 Instead, it runs only long enough to migrate keys, then exits.
 A migration server reports errors to the console (the standard error output).

 It is possible to perform offline or online key migration: